felixlopz/hubrise-test-task/content/apps/uber-eats/en/keywords.md

 layout: documentation
 meta:
   title: HubRise vs Uber Eats Keywords
   description: Informs users on different terms and definitions used by Uber Eats vs HubRise.
-Understanding differences can help troubleshoot Uber Eats connection issues in the context of an integration with HubRise.
+Understanding the differences can help troubleshoot connection issues.
 ---

 Both HubRise and Uber Eats have their own key words.
 Understanding the differences between the terms used can help resolve troubleshooting issues.